Can I have a SOPO/SHPO discharged or varied?

-Max Saffman has extensive experience of such orders, having advised numerous clients in relation to these matters.
-He has successfully had many clients removed from the register and SOPO/SHPO orders discharged allowing them to move along with their lives.
+Wehave extensive experience of such orders, having advised numerous clients in relation to these matters.
+We have successfully had many clients removed from the register and SOPO/SHPO orders discharged allowing them to move along with their lives.
 All enquiries are dealt with in a sensitive, confidential and professional manner.

 Sexual Offences Prevention Orders (SHPO) Solicitors

-If you are subject to a Sexual Harm Prevention Order or Sexual Harm Prevention Order or subject to the notification requirements and do not believe such an order is required, appropriate or just then please contact Max Saffman of Olliers Solicitors by telephone on 0161 8341515, by email to email@example.com or click here to send us a message.
+If you are subject to a Sexual Harm Prevention Order or Sexual Harm Prevention Order or subject to the notification requirements and do not believe such an order is required, appropriate or just then please contact Ruth Peters of Olliers Solicitors by telephone on 0161 8341515, by email to firstname.lastname@example.org or complete the form below.